 - Here's our choice of the best business laptops available

 The example provided by the team was that of imperceptible video quality degradation when full quality is unnecessary, for example when the user looks away from the screen, when ambient light is low or when battery life is short.

-Similar scenarios are also applicable to more powerful (and power hungry) platforms such as desktop PCs (opens in new tab), NAS boxes (opens in new tab), laptops (opens in new tab) or even servers (opens in new tab), but the key opportunity is to enable a full computer vision system - one that can replicate the human vision system while being viable from a power perspective.
+Similar scenarios are also applicable to more powerful (and power hungry) platforms such as desktop PCs, NAS boxes, laptops or even servers, but the key opportunity is to enable a full computer vision system - one that can replicate the human vision system while being viable from a power perspective.